 Okay, Remind Me Again.
 What Is Emotional Sobriety?

-Emotional sobriety is your ability to manage and cope with all the negative emotions you used to mask with alcohol.
+Emotional sobriety is your ability to manage all the negative emotions you used to mask with alcohol.
 It means learning healthy coping strategies to deal with the various emotions of your life.
 It doesn’t mean life is sunshine and moonbeams or that you don’t have difficult days.
 It just means you know how to manage it.